-(1) Mr. Bedingfield was hired after the Company's defined benefit pension plans were closed to new entrants and as a result he does not participate in any defined benefit pension plans.

-- (2) Each NEO's credited service under OSERP and the Northrop Grumman Electronic Systems Executive Pension Plan (ESEPP) is less than his or her actual service because credited service under these plans stopped as of December 31, 2014.
-In addition, Mr. Bush's credited service under his other plans is also less because of his transfers among those plans due to Company acquisitions.
-Ms. Flach's credited service under her other plans is also less due to a period of employment before plan eligibility commenced.
-Each NEO's actual service is as follows: Mr. Bush: 29.67; Ms. Flach: 36.58; Mr. Vice: 30.17; Ms. Warden: 8.33. - (3) Amounts are calculated using the following assumptions: - The NEO retires on the earliest date he/she could receive an unreduced benefit under each plan; - The form of payment is a single life annuity; and - The discount rate is 4.16% for the Pension Plan, 4.26% for the S&MS Pension Plan and 4.19% for all other plans; the mortality table is the RP-2006 annuitant mortality tables projected generationally with an adjusted version of Scale MP-2016 (the same assumptions used for the Company's financial statements). - Ms. Flach participates in two supplemental executive pension plans (SERPs), the OSERP and the ESEPP plan.
-Based on the OSERP rules, Ms. Flach would have qualified for retirement on December 31, 2016, but would not have qualified for retirement under the ESEPP plan.
-Based on the ESEPP plan, the earliest retirement age for Ms. Flach is 58, and if Ms. Flach retired under the ESEPP plan rules, the OSERP benefit would be significantly reduced.
-Until Ms. Flach reaches the age of 58, based on SEC guidance, both the value of the OSERP and the ESEPP retirement benefit will be reported in this table.
-A more accurate representation of Ms. Flach's total annual pension benefit as of December 31, 2016 is \$768,847, the present value of which is \$12,413,047, rather than the amount of \$18,599,914 shown above.
+- (1) Mr. Bedingfield was hired after the Company's defined benefit pension plans were closed to new entrants and as a result he does not participate in any defined benefit pension plans. - (2) Each NEO's credited service under OSERP and ESEPP is less than his or her actual service because credited service under these plans stopped as of December 31, 2014.
+In addition, Mr. Bush's credited service under his other plans is less because of his transfers among those plans due to Company acquisitions.
+Ms. Flach's credited service under her other plans is less due to a period of employment before plan eligibility commenced.
+Each NEO's actual service is as follows: Mr. Bush: 30.67; Ms. Flach: 37.58; Mr. Pamiljans: 30.92; Ms. Warden: 9.33. - (3) Amounts are calculated using the following assumptions: - The NEO retires on the earliest date he/she could receive an unreduced benefit under each plan; - The form of payment is a single life annuity; and - The discount rate is 3.67% for the Pension Plan, 3.72% for the S&MS Pension Plan and 3.68% for all other plans; the mortality table is the RP-2006 annuitant mortality tables projected generationally with an adjusted version of Scale MP-2017 (the same assumptions used for the Company's financial statements).